railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

    *Importing leads into the system*

 You then define which columns are present in your CSV file in the correct order.
-Then select your file and click on :guilabel:`Import`.
+Select your file and click on :guilabel:`Import`.
 Check in the chapter about system administration, :ref:`ch-config`, for more information on import and export.

 .. tip:: Various Imports

-    Importing and Exporting data in Open ERP is a generic function available to all resources.
+    Importing and Exporting data in OpenERP is a generic function available to all resources.
-    So you can import and export such lists as partners, sales opportunities, accounting entries, products and pricelists.
+    So you can import and export such lists as partners, sales opportunities, accounting entries, products and price lists.

 There are other methods of importing leads automatically or semi-automatically:

-* Using the Outlook or Thunderbird plugin to insert new leads directly from an email client after a salesperson sees promising emails,
+* Using the Outlook or Thunderbird plugin to insert new leads directly from an e-mail client when a salesperson sees promising e-mails,

-* Using the email gateway for each incoming email from a certain address (such as info@mycompany.com) creating a lead automatically from the contents of the email,
+* Using the e-mail gateway for each incoming e-mail from a certain address (such as info@mycompany.com) which allows you to create a lead automatically from the contents of the e-mail,

-* Using Open ERP's XML-RPC web-services to connect to a form on your website.
+* Using OpenERP's XML-RPC web-services to connect to a form on your website.

 These different methods are described in the next CRM chapter, :ref:`ch-crm`.

 Organizing leads
 ================

-To help the users organize and handle leads efficiently, Open ERP provides several menus in the CRM system that can be used depending on the needs of each:
+To help the users organize and handle leads efficiently, OpenERP provides several menus in the CRM system that can be used depending on the needs of each:

-* :menuselection:`CRM & SRM --> Sales --> Leads --> New Lead` opens an entry form directly onto a new lead.
-This menu can usefully be put into your shortcuts,
+The :menuselection:`Sales --> Leads` can be used for several things:

-* :menuselection:`CRM & SRM --> Sales --> Leads --> My Leads` gives a list of all the leads (both open and not) which you're linked to,
+* Click New to start creating a new lead.

-* :menuselection:`CRM & SRM --> Sales --> Leads --> My Leads --> My Current Leads` gives a list of all your leads that you still need to handle (your open, draft and waiting leads),
+* This view displays a list of all the leads (both open and not) which you are linked to,

-* :menuselection:`CRM & SRM --> Sales --> Leads --> My Leads --> My Current Leads --> My Pending Leads` gives a list of all your
+* You can display list of all your leads that you still need to handle (your open, draft and waiting leads),

-  leads that are still waiting for a customer response.
+* You can display a list of all your  leads that are still waiting for a customer response.
 This enables you to check periodically on your work to do,

-* :menuselection:`CRM & SRM --> Sales --> Leads --> All Leads` is a list of all the leads assigned to different salespeople.
+* You can display a list of all the leads assigned to different salespeople.
   This menu as those beneath it are used by managers to check on each person's work.

 .. figure:: images/crm_leads_list.png